Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

 In other words, the coordinate $\phi$ is the same for all points of a same isochron.
-On the other hand, thanks to the transversality of the isochrons to $\Gamma$ ({\mk Proposition \ref{prop:isochron}-(i)}), one can choose $\phi$ such that for all $q \in I(p)$, $\phi(q) = \theta(p)$, where $\theta$ is the angle coordinate of the unique point $p$ at the intersection of $I(p)$ with $\Gamma$.
+On the other hand, thanks to the transversality of the isochrons to $\Gamma$ ({\mk Proposition~\ref{prop:isochron}-(i)}), one can choose $\phi$ such that for all $q \in I(p)$, $\phi(q) = \theta(p)$, where $\theta$ is the angle coordinate of the unique point $p$ at the intersection of $I(p)$ with $\Gamma$.
 In addition, the second coordinate $\nu$ in the direction transverse to $\Gamma$ can simply be chosen {\mk as} the radius $r$.
 Last, from the invariance of the stable foliation by the flow (proposition (\ref{prop:isochron}).2), one has that

-where $\omega_f = \gamma - \beta \delta$ is the angular frequency of $\Gamma$.
 In other words, as opposed to $\theta$ in (\ref{eq:normalHopf}), the evolution of the coordinate $\phi$ by the autonomous flow does not depend on the radius.
 These properties thus make $\phi$ {\mk a} perfect candidate for playing the role of \emph{phase} for points $q$ not necessarily on $\Gamma$.